9 Fixed Mindset VS Growth Mindset Real-World Examples

 When you’re working on something, do you focus more on the process of doing it or on the final outcome?

-If you’re doing something with your life that encourages you to focus on the process because you personally benefit from doing so, you’ve likely found your niche–and you will want to continue to concentrate on developing your craft and improving yourself from wherever you were yesterday.
+If you’re doing something with your life that encourages you to focus on the process because you benefit from doing so, you’ve likely found your niche–and you will want to continue to concentrate on developing your craft and improving yourself from wherever you were yesterday.

 When thinking about the process of your everyday tasks…